mediasuitenz/node-windows-resources/ISSUES.md

 <iisnode watchedFiles="*.js;server\server.js;node_modules*;server*;common*" />
 ```
 If the process doesn't seem to be restarting, just make a chance to iisnode.js and save.

+## > windows auth

+### description
+Windows auth lets you authenticate but then you are stuck.
+Doesn't seem to be possible to log out from the app.
+You need to log out from your machine.

+### solution
+You can enable windows digest auth

+How to:
+In the iis server manager click authentication, disable unauthorized. enable windows digest

+## > windows digest

+### description
+Windows digest only works reliably on internet explorer.
+Using chrome results in being
+asked to reauthenticate over and over again.
+Pretty annoying

+### solution
+Use internet explorer.
+Waa waaaa.